nthoailinh/ProjectOOP/README.md

 cd ProjectOOP
 ```
 3. Open the project with IntellJ IDEA or other IDE.
-4. Run all files in `crawlers` package.
+4. Run all files `*Crawler.java` in `crawlers` package to get raw data to files in `/data/*.json`.
-5. Run all files in `connector` package.
+5. Run all files in `connectors` package to connect the between entities.
 6. Run project via `Home.java` to view the UI.

 ## Data sources